Egyptians Act 1530

 The Egyptians Act 1530 (22 Hen.
 8. c 10) was an act of the Parliament of England in 1531 to expel the "outlandish people calling themselves Egyptians", meaning Roma.
-It was repealed by the Repeal of Obsolete Statutes Act 1856.
+It was repealed by the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
+64).

-Content
+Provisions

-The Act accused Romanichals of using "crafty and subtle devices" to deceive people, notably by claiming to tell fortunes whilst also allegedly frequently committing felonies such as robbery.
+The act accused Romanichals of using "crafty and subtle devices" to deceive people, notably by claiming to tell fortunes whilst also allegedly frequently committing felonies such as robbery.
 The statute forbade any more Roma from entering the realm and gave those already in England sixteen days' notice to depart from the realm.
 Goods which Roma had stolen were to be restored to their owners.
 Roma who violated the statute were to have their properties confiscated and divided between the Sovereign and the Justice of the Peace or another arresting officer.

 an outlandish people, calling themselves Egyptians, using no craft nor feat of merchandise, who have come into this realm, and gone from shire to shire, and place to place, in great company; and used great subtlety and crafty means to deceive the people--bearing them in hand that they, by palmistry, could tell men's and women's fortunes; and so, many times, by craft and subtlety, have deceived the people for their money; and also have committed many heinous felonies and robberies, to the great hurt and deceit of the people that they have come among....